Tufts in Chile

 take regular courses in any of its faculties, which are

-located in four campuses accessible by public
+located in five campuses accessible by public

 transportation that includes a subway as well as buses.